lsyurea/lsyurea/README.md

 I'm a passionate individual with a curiosity for knowledge and a love for learning.
 As an inquisitive person, I enjoy exploring new ideas, solving problems, and engaging in meaningful conversations.

 What I have learnt:
-React, Angular, Vite, Supabase, Hibernate, Java, Javascript, Typescript, CSS, HTML, Python, PostgreSQL
+React, Angular, Vite, Supabase, Hibernate, Java, Javascript, Typescript, CSS, HTML, Python, PostgreSQL, Springboot

 Libraries I have explored:
 Pandas, Bootstrap